Chen Jian-yu

-Chen Jian-yu (陳建宇 (Chén Jiànyǔ)) is a Taiwanese politician.
+Chen Jian-yu (陳建宇 (Chén Jiànyǔ)) is a Taiwanese lawyer and politician.
 He served as the Minister of Transportation and Communications from 9 January 2015 until 20 May 2016.

 Education

 Chen obtained his bachelor's degree in law from Soochow University in 1979.

 Minister of Transportation and Communication

 On 9 January 2015, Chen was appointed the acting Minister of Transportation and Communication after the resignation of former Minister Yeh Kuang-shih after his financial restructuring plan for Taiwan High Speed Rail Corporation was rejected earlier on.
 He was officially appointed to the ministerial position on 23 January.